paddyjclancy/ansible_demo/README.md

 ### Installing Ansible

-- On Windows, use a VM to Install it
+- On Windows, use a Linux Sub-system to install it - OR - Install it on a VM
-- On Mac, Use Python or HomeBrew
+- On Mac, Use Python or HomeBrew.

-### Ansible Demo

-- Objectives:
-1. Emulate a real environment.
-Create 3 machines and use ansible to manage them
+## How to connect through SSH

+- After setting up Password Authentication

+1. In Ansible machine, ssh-keygen
+2. ssh-copy-id <Target Machine IP>

+## Test if ansible can connect to agent nodes

+- ansible ping -m all